AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-12-hard-links-vs-soft-links/index.md

 ---
-title: "What's the Difference Between Hard Links and Soft Links?"
+title: Hard Links and Soft Links
 description: "Linking is how UNIX file systems keep track of files.
 There are two distinct types of links: soft (symbolic) links and hard links.
 One sticks around for good, while the other one rots."
 keywords: [hard links vs soft links]
 categories: [unix, file-systems]